nadavshtein/Chooser/README.md

 # Chooser
-Android app which randomly assigns players into groups or choosing individual players - with your fingers!
+Android app which randomly assigns players into groups or choosing individual players - with your fingers! <br>